immyumeko/Write-Ups/RootME.md

 ### We can uplosd files here.
 Let's upload a web-shell to get a shell.

 you can use this php reverse shell [here](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)
-### first, i tried uploading a test file with .php extension to see if it would be accepted.
-Unfortunately, it was rejected.
+### File upload: failed attempt then success
+  ### 1. First attempt — upload .php web-shell

 ![alt text](https://github.com/user-attachments/assets/7e1f6514-0c75-4a63-bf98-11c06715efe3)

- ### After that, I tried changing the extension to .php5, and fortunately, that was successful.
+I tried uploading a standard PHP reverse shell file with a .php extension.
+Upload was rejected by the server.
+         The server likely blocks .php uploads (extension filtering) or checks MIME/type.

+ #### 2. Second attempt — change extension to
 ![alt text](https://github.com/user-attachments/assets/c2960494-7412-4211-a981-891a5846ead8)

+I renamed the file to shell.php5 and uploaded again.
+Upload succeeded and the file was accessible/executable.
+Why this worked: Some servers accept alternative PHP extensions (e.g., .php5, .phtml) or have a whitelist of allowed extensions.
+In this case .php5 was treated as executable by the server while .php was filtered.

 ## /uploads Directory